MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/manage-proforma-invoice.md

 | **Transaction Type** | This is a read-only field that is set by default from the source actual to **Billed Sales**. |
 | **Transaction Class** | Set by default from the source actual.
 A read-only field that is locked from editing. |

-The following fields are available on an invoice line detail that is backed by a milestone:
+The following fields are available on an invoice line detail that is backed by a milestone.

 | Field | Description |
 | --- | --- |